kadena-community/spirekey/docs/KIP-0030/guides/recover-account.md

 account, the [Kadena SpireKey wallet](https://spirekey.kadena.io) won't be able to identify the account that belongs to you or recognize you as a registered user.
-However, you can recover your account information through the passkey stored on any device you added to your account.
+However, you can recover your account information through the passkey stored on any device you created your account with or added to your account.
 For example, if you used a smart phone to register a Kadena SpireKey account, you can use the passkey stored on that phone to recover your account information.